oicheryl/oicheryl.github.io/_posts/2020-07-01-cloud-native-london-july-2020.md

 ![](/images/2020-07-01-pic2.PNG)

-Finally, after a 15 minute break we had Alicja Kucharczyk from Microsoft discussing Architecting petabyte-scale analytics by scaling out Postgres on Azure with Citus.
+Finally, after a 15 minute break we had Alicja Kucharczyk from Microsoft discussing Architecting petabyte-scale analytics by scaling out Postgres on Azure with Citus (starting at [1:59:11](https://youtu.be/YzsKp6Je8eY?t=7151)).
 Her takeaways explained that:

 * Citus makes it simple to add nodes and scale out compute, memory, and disk.
 So you no longer have to worry about how to scale and grow with PostgreSQL.
 * By parallelizing SQL across multiple nodes, Citus delivers insanely fast performance.
 Even with real-time data ingest & billions of rows of data.